SarthKale/Spotify-Clone/README.md

 # Spotify-Clone

 The Spotify-Clone aims to replicate the core functionalities and user interface of the popular music streaming service, Spotify.
-This platform allows users to enjoy music, explore new tracks, and various other activities.
+This application allows users to enjoy music, explore new tracks, and various other activities.

 ## Requirements